 The Museum’s Information Desk has information for visitors on all aspects of the Collection and the cultural programmes organised by the Museum.
 There are general information leaflets in Spanish, English, French, German, Italian, Portuguese, Dutch, Japanese and Russian.
 There are also leaflets in Braille.

-The Shop sells books and other publications, postcards, posters, t-shirts and a wide range of objects and souvenirs related to the Collection.
-Ground Floor.
-Go to Shop & Bookstore
+Our Shop/Bookstore offers a selection of the Museum books and other publications, postcards, posters, t-shirts and a wide range of exclusive articles and gift items related to the Museum Collection and the temporary exhibits.

 The museum has audio guides available for the tour of the Thyssen-Bornemisza Collection and the Carmen Thyssen-Bornemisza Collection.
 The guides offer commentaries on the most important works in both of these collections.
 They are available in Spanish, English, German, French and Italian and can be rented from 10.00-18.00.